j-d0g/mistral-7b-nli/EVALUATION.md

    ```bash
    docker build -t mistral-nli-ft .
    ```
-4. **Either a trained model or a downloaded model checkpoint**
+4. **Either a trained model using instructions in [TRAINING.md](TRAINING.md) or a downloaded model checkpoint**

-> **Note:** Unlike data preparation which can be run locally with Python, **Docker is required** for model evaluation due to the complex GPU dependencies, model quantization requirements, and compatibility needs.
+> **Note:** Unlike the instructions in instructions in [DATA.md](DATA.md), which can be run locally with Python, **Docker is required** for model evaluation due to the complex GPU dependencies, model quantization requirements, and compatibility needs.
 The `run_inference.sh` script is specifically designed to work within the Docker container environment to ensure consistent results across different hardware setups.

 ## Evaluating a Model